aawe44/Empowered_Snake/README.md

 # Developer Notes

-1. The framework is developed in PyGame, utilizing interactive game window, keyboard/mouse control, and gameplay time-series features, etc..
+1. The framework is developed in PyGame, utilizing interactive game window, keyboard/mouse control, and game play time-series features, etc..

-2. The development is based on Object-Oriented Programming, in which XXX (介绍一下不同的文件代表不同的类, 以及不同的类之间的关系)
+2. The development is based on Object-Oriented Programming, in which game_class folder
+    * game_state.py:
+        * show game start/over
+    * snake.py: Display snake body.
+         * Attributes: location, length, color...etc.
+         * Behavior: move, grow, display
+    * food.py:
+        * Randomly generated food
+    * scoreboard.py:
+        * Record the score and get one point for each food.
+    *XXX(介绍一下不同的文件代表不同的类, 以及不同的类之间的关系)

+3. Main program empowered_snake.py
+     * After the game starts, the start screen is displayed by game_state.py.
+     * After entering the game, three objects are generated, snake, food, scoreboard.
+     * Receive keyboard commands to control the moving direction of the snake.
+     * After moving, there are three possible states
+        1. When the snake touches itself, end the game.
+        2. When the snake touches the food, the snake grows itself.
+Create new food, update scoreboard
+        3. When the snake touches the open ground, continue the game

 3. Inevitable Reward functionality:
-3.1.
-Add random seed to the food generated, making some of them in different color XXX 3.2.
-Whenever the snake eats the food, start a time counter and turn the game-loop into XXX mode.
+    * Add random seed to the food generated, making some of them in black color.
+    * Whenever the snake eats the food, start a time counter and turn the game-loop into inevitable mode.
-3.3. in the XXX mode, modify the collision function so that XXX 3.4.
-When counter ends...
+    * In the inevitable mode, modify the collision function so that snake can self-cross.
+    * When counter ends snake return to normal mode.

 4. Two-Snake functionality:
-4.1 XXX
+    * Can be played by two players at the same time
+    * The player loses the game,
+        * When the player's snake self-cross
+        * When the player's snake touches another player's snake

-8. we use XXX module to export the game to executable files for different OS systems, see `XXX.py` for details.
+5. we use XXX / pyinstall module to export the game to executable files for different OS systems, see `XXX.py` or `export.py` for details.